Product Roundup

 | Blackstone 22-Inch Electric Griddle | Best Griddle Alternative | ~450–500°F | Outdoor/Indoor-capable | Heavy-gauge steel griddle |

-Keep this table in your back pocket as you read — I’ll break down exactly who each of these is built for, because “best” depends a lot on where you’re cooking and how many people you’re feeding.
+Keep this table in your back pocket as you read — I’ll break down exactly who each of these is built for.

 Best Electric Grills for Steak: Outdoor Kings